 3. Sales/Receipts Factor: The receipts factor is a fraction.
-For 2007, the value of the receipts factor is to be multiplied by three in the apportionment of income formula.
+For 2008, the value of the receipts factor is to be multiplied by 4.67 in the apportionment of income formula.
 The numerator is the total receipts of the partnership in Indiana during the tax year.
 The denominator is the total receipts of the partnership everywhere during the tax year.

-All gross receipts of the partnership which are not subject to allocation are to be included in this factor.
+All gross receipts of the partnership that are not subject to allocation are to be included in this factor.
 Do not include any previously apportioned income or any partnership distribution.
 The numerator of the receipts factor must include all sales made in Indiana, sales made from Indiana to the U.S. government, and sales made from Indiana to a state not having jurisdiction to tax the activities of the seller.
-Destination sales to locations outside Indiana by an Indiana seller which has activities in the state of destination, other than mere solicitation, will not be included in the numerator of the sales factor regardless of whether or not the destination state levies a tax.
-The numerator will also contain intangible income attributed to Indiana including interest from consumer and commercial loans, installment sales contracts and credit and debit cards as prescribed under IC 6-3-2-2.2.
+Destination sales to locations outside Indiana by an Indiana seller that has activities in the state of destination, other than mere solicitation, are not included in the numerator of the sales factor regardless of whether the destination state levies a tax.
+The numerator also contains intangible income attributed to Indiana including interest from consumer and commercial loans, installment sales contracts, and credit and debit cards as prescribed under IC 6-3-2-2.2.

 Total receipts include gross sales of real and tangible personal property less returns and allowances.
-Sales of tangible personal property are in Indiana if the property is delivered or shipped to a purchaser within Indiana regardless of the f.o.b. point or other conditions of sale, or the property is shipped from an office, store, warehouse, factory, or other place of storage in Indiana, and the partnership is not subject to tax in the state of the purchaser.
+Sales of tangible personal property are in Indiana if the property is delivered or shipped to a purchaser within Indiana regardless of the f.o.b. point or other conditions of sale, or the property is shipped from an office, a store, a warehouse, a factory, or another place of storage in Indiana, and the partnership is not subject to tax in the state of the purchaser.